sarahjting/arknights-gql/README.md

 # Usage

-The GraphQL playground and endpoint will be up at `http://localhost:4000/graphql` and the client up at `http://localhost:4000` by default.
+The GraphQL playground and endpoint will be up at `http://localhost:4000/graphql` and the sample website at `http://localhost:4000` by default.

 **Select All Operators**